Our Process

 been referenced but does not

-immediately precede the note
+Immediately precede the note

-in question, simply list the
+In question, list the

 author’s last name and the

 page number.
-If more than one
+If more than oneThe

 work by the author is cited

-within the document, also
+Within the document, also

 include an abbreviated title to

-indicate which work.
+Indicate which work.

 (Example: Jones, Life of